 Securities of micro and small-cap companies have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
-These factors include macroeconomic developments in North America and globally and market perceptions of the attractiveness of particular industries.
+These factors include macroeconomic developments in North America and globally and market perceptions of the attractiveness of industries.
 The Company's share price is also likely to be significantly affected by short-term changes in minerals prices or in its financial condition or results of operations as reflected in its quarterly earnings reports.
-Other factors unrelated to the Company's performance that may have an effect on the price of the common shares include the following: the extent of analytical coverage available to investors concerning the Company's business may be limited if investment banks with research capabilities do not continue to follow the Company; lessening in trading volume and general market interest in the Company's public float may limit the ability of some institutions to invest in the Company's public float may limit the ability of some institutions to invest in the Company's securities; and a substantial decline in the price of the common shares that persists for a significant period of time could cause the Company's securities to be delisted from the exchange on which they trade, further reducing market liquidity.
+Other factors unrelated to the Company's performance that may have an effect on the price of the common shares include the following: the extent of analytical coverage available to investors concerning the Company's business may be limited if investment banks with research capabilities do not continue to follow the Company; lessening in trading volume and general market interest in the Company's securities may affect an investor's ability to trade significant numbers of common shares; the size of the Company's public float may limit the ability of some institutions to invest in the Company's securities; and a substantial decline in the price of the common shares that persists for a significant period of time could cause the Company's securities to be delisted from the exchange on which they trade, further reducing market liquidity.

-As a result of any of these factors, the market price of the common shares at any given point in time may not accurately reflect the Company's long-term value.
+Because of any of these factors, the market price of the common shares at any given point in time may not accurately reflect the Company's long-term value.
 Securities class action litigation often has been brought against companies following periods of volatility in the market price of their securities.
 The Company may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and damages and divert management's attention and resources.